 - Credentials: If your code handles API keys or other credentials, you will need to use a custom component.

-If your code is integration-specific, not terribly complex, and not dependent on outside packages, a code component will be sufficient for you.
+If your code is integration-specific, not terribly complex, and not dependent on Prismatic's credential store, a code component will be sufficient for you.